amgadmadkour/graph-readings/README.md

-# knowledgegraphs-readings
+# Readings in Knowledge Graphs

-Readings in Knowledge Graphs
+This project presents a curated list of fundamental readings in the area of knowledge graphs.